 The mild, fruity flavor of this strawberry vinaigrette complements any tossed salad. —Taste of Home Test Kitchen, Milwaukee, Wisconsin

 Total TimePrep: 30 min. + standing Process: 10 min.

 - 1 tablespoon grated lemon zest

 - 1 cup loosely packed basil leaves

 - Place strawberries in a food processor; cover and process until pureed.
 Transfer to a large glass bowl; add vinegar and lemon zest.
 Place 1/4 cup basil in a small bowl.

 - With a mortar or a wooden spoon, crush basil until aromas are released.
 Repeat with remaining basil; stir into strawberry mixture.
 Cover and let stand in a cool, dark place for up to 3 days, stirring once daily.

 - Line a strainer with 4 layers of cheesecloth or 1 coffee filter and place over a large saucepan.
 Strain vinegar into pan (do not press out solids).
 Discard solids.

 - Heat vinegar to 180° over medium heat.
 Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
-Wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Editor's Note: The processing time listed is for altitudes of 1,000 feet or less.
 Add 1 minute to the processing time for each 1,000 feet of additional altitude.
 To make a vinaigrette, combine 1 part vinegar with 1 part oil.
 Toss with fresh spinach, sliced fresh strawberries and toasted walnuts for a refreshing salad.